 The cause of mold largely determines the cost of remediation.
 When molds originate from open sewers or septic, the process to remove them is more complicated.

-Costing of such mold removal will not fall short of $10,000.
+The costing of such mold removal will not fall short of $10,000.
 The reason for the high cost is because the remediator has to be thorough.
 That is because remediators are dealing with toxic molds.

 Septic molds require advanced tests.
 Upon successful cleaning, remediators monitor to ensure that no regrowth happens.